mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms"
->title="Create an SMS message"
+>title="Create a text message"
->abstract="Add your SMS message and start personalizing it with the Expression editor."
+>abstract="To create a text message (SMS/MMS), add an SMS action in a journey or a campaign and start personalizing it with the Expression editor."

+You can design and send text (SMS) and multimedia (MMS) messages with Adobe Journey Optimizer.
+You first need to add an SMS action in a journey or a campaign, and then define the content of the text message, as detailed below.
+Adobe Journey Optimizer also offers capabilities to test your text messages before sending, so that you can check the rendering, personalization attributes, and all other settings.

+>[!NOTE]
+>
+>In accordance with the industry standards and regulations, all SMS/MMS marketing messages must contain a way for the recipients to easily unsubscribe.
+To do this, SMS recipients can reply with opt-in and opt-out keywords.
+[Learn how to manage opt-out](../privacy/opt-out.md#sms-opt-out-management-sms-opt-out-management)

 ## Add a text message {#create-sms-journey-campaign}

-You can design and send text (SMS) and multimedia (MMS) messages with Adobe Journey Optimizer.
 Browse the tabs below to learn how to add a text message (SMS/MMS) in a campaign or a journey.

 >[!BEGINTABS]